krazydanny/laravel-repository/README.md

 *IMPORTANT!!
 THIS STRATEGY IS AVAILABLE FOR REDIS CACHE STORES ONLY (at the moment)*

-With the log() method Laravel Model Repository will store data in cache untill you call the sync() method which will iterate many (batch) of cached models at once, alowing us to persist them the way our project needs through a callback function.
+With the log() or index() method Laravel Model Repository will store data in cache untill you call the sync() method which will iterate many (batch) of cached models at once, allowing us to persist them the way our project needs through a callback function.

-First write models in cache (ONLY):
+First write models in cache:

+Using **log()**

+Stores models in cache in a way only accesible within the sync() method callback.
+Useful for optimizing performance when you don't need to access them until they are persisted in database.

 ```php

 $model = app( TransactionsRepository::class )->log( new Transactions( $data ) );

 ```

+Using **index()**

+Stores models in a way that they are available to be loaded by get() method too.
+Useful when models need to be accesible before they are persisted.

+Then massively persist them in database:

+Using **sync**

 The sync() method could be called later in a separate job or scheduled task, allowing us to manage how often we need to persist models into the database depending on our project's traffic and infrastructure.

-Then massively persist them in database:
 ```php
 app( TransactionsRepository::class )->sync(